micmejia/bible-dump/AMPC/Genesis/Gen 24.md

-And he said to me, The Lord, in Whose presence I walk [habitually], will send His [^e]Angel with you and prosper your way, and you will take a wife for my son from my kindred and from my father's house.
+And he said to me, The Lord, in Whose presence I walk [habitually], will send His Angel with you and prosper your way, and you will take a wife for my son from my kindred and from my father's house.